Here’s a thought to consider:

 C) Green Park

-People have gathered there for public speeches for centuries.
+People have gathered there for public speeches for centuries.📖 Why it matters:

 A) London Bridge